AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following enhancements:

 * Unable to save [!UICONTROL Date] predicate to the [!UICONTROL Smart Collection].

-* Cannot save checkbox values to the [!UICONTROL Smart Collection].
+* Issues while saving checkbox values to the [!UICONTROL Smart Collection].

-* The format of [!UICONTROL Date and Time] is inconsistent while working in locale other than English.
+* The [!UICONTROL Date and Time] format is inconsistent while working in locale other than English.

 * While performing search for assets, the [!UICONTROL Delete] button is missing.

 * If the [!UICONTROL Title] field contains localized symbols in [!UICONTROL Link Share], the report cannot be downloaded.

 * While viewing a PDF-type document, the labels and tool tips are not localized.

-* When you try using partial search in the OmniSearch, the results are not accurate.
+* When you perform a partial search using the OmniSearch bar, the results are not accurate.

 * For editor based on config values, the [UICONTROL Download] option is not visible for the expired assets.

 ## Previous releases